 Permanent hair loss that is leading to baldness is usually the syndrome of Androgenic Alopecia also known as male/female pattern baldness which is a genetically inherited characteristic of androgenic reactions into scalp hair that affects both men and women to have hair thinning or miniaturization.
-Male pattern baldness is more common than females.
+As can be seen that male pattern baldness is more common than female pattern baldness.
 There are other causes of hair loss too that is non-androgenic, but male pattern baldness reserves to be the basic diagnosis in most hair restoration cases.

 Male baldness is classified into various stages under a scale called Norwood Scale – which usually leaves some amount of hair in the patient’s back of the scalp, which is the source with which allows a hair restoration surgery possible.
 While females have a diffusive hair loss which is only classified by the density of hair thinning, baldness is rare in women.